microsoft/oauth2-agent-extension/draft-agent-identity-oauth-extension.md

 This conflation prevents:

 * Unique, verifiable **agent identities**
-* Fine‑grained, agent‑specific scopes
+* Fine-grained, agent-specific scopes
 * Lifecycle controls and targeted revocation
-* Tamper‑proof audit linking every request to both user **and** agent
+* Tamper-proof audit linking every request to both user **and** agent

 Existing drafts tackle parts of the problem but either create new grant types for every flow or leave lifecycle governance undefined.
 This document synthesizes the most practical elements into a small, interoperable extension.